wikilook/SZGMeshFileConverter/README.md

 Notes:

-  - The last state of the projects is in the development branch
+  - As i keep working on it the last state of the projects is in the development branch, i will leave the master branch as it is at the time of the application is sent in

   - I tested the framework with the .obj files included in the repository